Visit UC San Diego's Coronavirus portal for the latest information for the campus community.

 At UC San Diego Medical Center in Hillcrest, we also have a dedicated HIV outpatient clinic (Owen Clinic).
-Owen Clinic attendings also lend their expertise as consultants for patients with HIV who are admitted to the inpatient service, and these attendings work closely with the house staff.
-The San Diego VA provides exposure to San Diego's very large veteran population, which tends to be younger, more ethnically diverse, and has a higher percentage of females than many other VA referral areas.
-At the Jacobs Medical Center in La Jolla, the patient population includes quaternary-level referrals from communities all over California, the U.S., and beyond, including patients requiring services in organ transplantation, advanced oncology, bone marrow transplant, advanced heart failure and others.
+Owen Clinic attendings also lend their expertise as consultants for patients with HIV who are admitted to the inpatient service, and these attendings work closely with the housestaff.
+VASDHS provides exposure to San Diego's very large veteran population, which tends to be younger, be more ethnically diverse, and has a higher percentage of females than many other VA referral areas.
+At the Jacobs Medical Center in La Jolla, the patient population includes quaternary referrals from communities all over California, the United States, and beyond, including patients requiring services in organ transplantation, bone marrow transplantation, advanced oncology, and advanced heart failure.

 Morning conference is held at both UC San Diego Medical Center in Hillcrest and VASDHS four mornings per week.
 The exception is Wednesday morning, when we have Medicine Grand Rounds.
 At the VA, we also have radiology rounds on Friday mornings.
-Over the noon hour, we have a weekly morbidity and mortality conference, weekly intern report and weekly faculty lunch lecture.
-In addition, we have our Friday School curriculum on Friday afternoons and a primary care curriculum during the first 30 minutes of each continuity clinic day.
+At noon, we have a weekly Excellence in Quality Improvement and Patient Safety (EQIPS) or Clinical Reasoning Conference (CRC), weekly faculty lunch lecture, and weekly intern report.
+In addition, we have our Friday School on Friday afternoons and a primary care curriculum during the first 30 minutes of each continuity clinic day.

-Friday School is a dedicated, protected time for focused sessions on specialties within internal medicine.
+Friday School is a protected time for focused sessions on specialties within internal medicine.
 We spend 8 weeks on each specialty, which allows us to cover important topics in more depth.
-The Friday School sessions are intended to be more interactive and often involve skills workshops (ultrasound or injections, for example) and evidence-based journal clubs.
+These sessions are intended to be more interactive and often involve skills workshops (ultrasound or injections, for example) and evidence-based journal clubs.

 All categorical residents may do two months of research during their second or third year.
 These two months can be consecutive or separate.
-All residents who participate in a research block make presentations at an annual Resident Research Symposium held in May.
+All residents who participate in a research block make presentations at an Annual Resident Research Symposium held in April or May.

-Yes.
-Many of our residents present research at national meetings and a majority publish their research in peer-reviewed journals.
-To support these research endeavors, all residents get three academic days for attending conferences.
-The residency program also provides reimbursement for costs associated with traveling to conferences.
-A vast majority of residents present at regional or national conferences.
-Residents can be reimbursed up to $750 ($250 for preliminary interns) over the course of the program for conference travel.
+Yes, a vast majority of our residents present research at regional and national meetings, and most publish their research in peer-reviewed journals.
+To support these endeavors, all residents get three academic days for attending conferences.
+The residency program also reimburses for costs associated with traveling to conferences, up to $750 over the course of the training.

 Residents live in many neighborhoods in San Diego.
-Most live in Hillcrest or La Jolla/University City.
-Other neighborhoods where residents live include North Park, the Gaslamp District (downtown), Little Italy, Pacific Beach, Ocean Beach and Mission Valley.
+Most live in Hillcrest or La Jolla/University Towne Center.
+Other neighborhoods where residents live include North Park, the Gaslamp District (Downtown), Little Italy, Pacific Beach, Ocean Beach, and Mission Valley.

-All residents receive an annual $6000 housing stipend.
-There is also an annual $500 educational stipend that you can use at your discretion for professional association memberships, abstract submissions, poster printing, etc.
+All residents receive an annual $6000 housing stipend, paid in two installments in October and February.
+There is also an annual $500 educational stipend that you can use at your discretion for professional association memberships, abstract submissions, poster printing, and the like.

-Medical license fees and USMLE Step 3 fees are reimbursed once your license is issued during your PGY 2 year.
+Postgraduate Training License and USMLE Step 3 fees are reimbursed once your PTL is issued.

 All interns and residents get four weeks of vacation each year, in the form of two 2-week blocks per year.

-Approximately 65% of the graduating house staff seek subspecialty training.
-In the past three years, 54% of our graduates have pursued fellowship training immediately following completion of residency.
+Approximately 2/3 of the graduating housestaff seek subspecialty training.
+In the past three years, 63% of our graduates have pursued fellowship training following completion of residency.
 The majority of our residents obtain their top choices for fellowship training at prestigious programs around the country, including many who choose to stay at UC San Diego.